lart-bangor/research-assistant/docs/source/users/installation.rst

       Figure 3 - Install mode setup

-5. Click `Yes` to allow L'ART Research Client to make changes to your device (i.e., to install the app).
+4. Click :guilabel:`Yes` to allow L'ART Research Client to make changes to your device (namely, to install the app).

    .. figure:: figures/figure4.png
       :width: 400